gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She gentled tugged it free and unfolded it.

 A chill ran up her spine.
-She stared at the page in front of her, then tucked it back into the sketchbook, stood up, and set it gently on the swing seat.
+She stared at the page,
+then tucked it back into the sketchbook, stood up, and set it gently on the swing seat.
 "Look after mama,"
 she said softly,
-bending over to kiss her sleeping sister on the cheek.
+bending over to kiss her sleeping sister on her smooth, furless cheek.

 Mama Roo came out a few minutes later, two cups of tea in her hands,